 - In men with stage 1 (untreated) hypertension or high normal BP, readings rose by 8/7 mmHg.

 - In men with optimal or normal BP, their readings rose by 6/5 mmHg.

-Other studies have found that the effects of caffeine are also stronger in people who have the most risk factors for heart disease – those who are overweight, smoke, have diabetes, raised cholesterol or are aged 70 years or more, for example.
+Other studies have found that the effects of caffeine are also stronger in people who have the most risk factors for heart disease – those who are overweight, smoke, have diabetes, raised cholesterol or whose age was 70 years or over.

 Some people are more tolerant to the blood pressure raising effect of caffeine due to the genes they have inherited.